Toward Clinically Explainable AI for Medical Diagnosis: A Foundation Model with Human-Compatible Reasoning via Reinforcement Learning: Methodology

 where $\hat{\sum}_{t}$ is the estimated covariance matrix.
 After the sampling and judging process, the Bradley-Terry~\cite{bradley1952rank} model with the logistic form is implemented to calculate scores for all models:

 where $\xi$ is a {\rm M}-dimensional vector to represent model scores and {\rm CE} is the binary cross-entropy loss.
-Based on the learned ranking scores, we normalized them to the [0,1] range using max-absolute scaling.
-We totally sample 6K pairs for evaluation.
+We normalize the learned ranking scores to the [0,1] range using max-absolute scaling.
+Totally, 6K pairs are used for evaluation.